UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/README.md

 ```

 5. Run `make_dag.sh` from your scripts directory to create a DAG workflow.
-Be sure to include the four neccessary arguments for it to work.
+Be sure to include the six neccessary arguments for it to work.

 Help page:
 ```